 Be a Part of Our Online Community

-Often referred to as one of NCSG’s most valuable benefits, the member discussion lists are forums for peer networking, technical resolution, sweep-to sweep referrals, and occasional nuggets of industry trivia.
-The NCSG Discussion List and Facebook group are free to you as an NCSG member but worth a ton more!
+Often referred to as one of NCSG’s most valuable benefits, the member discussion list is a forum for peer networking, technical resolution, sweep-to sweep referrals, and occasional nuggets of industry trivia.
+The NCSG Discussion Facebook group is free to you as an NCSG member but worth a ton more!

-To find out how to be a part of the online discussion groups, contact Annemarie Stockton.
+To find out how to be a part of the online discussion groups, contact Brittney Burton.

 Come to Convention

 Dive right into the heart of the industry at the NCSG Annual Convention!
 In addition to the excellent education opportunities, you will be surrounded by peers, colleagues, and friends both new and old that make up our wonderful guild.
 Want to have a direct hand in making the convention a success?
 We have many volunteer opportunities, and most are less than an hour - which gives you plenty of time to sit in on a seminar or gather with friends.
 You can also lend your support by being a sponsor!
 Whatever route you take, you won’t regret attending.

 Opt Into Our Mentor Program